jmpessoa/lazandroidmodulewizard/demos/Ant/AppAntDemo1/readme.txt

-Tutorial: How to get your Android Application [Apk]:
+Tutorial: How to get your Android Application [Apk] using "Ant":

 1. Double click "build.bat" to build Apk

-2. If Android Virtual Device[AVD]/Emulator is running then:
+2. If Android Virtual Device[AVD]/Emulator [or real device] is running then:
    2.1 double click "install.bat" to install the Apk on the Emulator 2.2 look for the App "AppAntDemo1" in the Emulator and click it!